-Standard custodians such as Fidelity, Schwab, or TD Ameritrade will not handle physical gold in an IRA.
+Standard custodians such as Fidelity, Schwab or TD Ameritrade will not handle physical gold in an IRA.
 So if you want to hold gold in your IRA, first you need to set up a self-directed IRA and then you need to find a custodian that specializes in self-directed gold IRAs.
 A quick search on Google for “self-directed gold IRA” yields plenty of results.
-I know American Bullion has been around for years, as well as APMEX.
+I know American Bullion has been around for years, as has APMEX.

 Costs of Purchasing and Storing Gold

 The other issue is regarding taxes.
-You are wasting tax-deferred space for something that doesn’t generate income, thus it is not saving you from any taxes.
+You are wasting tax-deferred space for something that doesn’t generate income; thus, it is not saving you from any taxes.
 Just like any other traditional IRA account, the value of the account will be subject to taxes upon withdrawal.
-Unlike owning stocks, mutual funds, ETFs, etc., physical gold doesn’t throw off dividends, interest, or capital gains distributions, which are sheltered in an IRA.
+Unlike owning stocks, mutual funds, ETFs, etc., physical gold doesn’t throw off dividends, interest or capital gains distributions, all of which are sheltered in an IRA.